Agreement Terms & Conditions

 1.1 This Schedule 3 sets out the Provider's availability commitments relating to the Platform.

-1.2 In this Schedule 3, "uptime" means the percentage of time during a given period when the Platform is available at the point of the Customer’s public internet gateway.
+1.2 In this Schedule 3, "uptime" means the percentage of time during a given month when the Platform is available at the point of the Customer’s public internet gateway.

 2.1 The Provider shall use all reasonable efforts to ensure that the uptime for the Platform is at least 99.5% during each calendar month with the exception of Force Majeure Events.